Gisela Depkat: Performances and recordings

 She made her formal debut in New York at Carnegie Hall on February 6, 1968.
 Depkat won the 1969 CBC Talent Festival string section, and won first prize at the next year's festival.
 She also played Antonín Dvořák's Cello Concerto with the Winnipeg Symphony Orchestra.
 That same year, she played Joseph Haydn's Concerto in D with John Barnett's National Orchestral Association Orchestra at Carnegie Hall.
 From 1971 to 1974, Depkat taught at the University of Richmond in Virginia, serving as a member of its quartet-in-residence and was the Richmond SO's principal cellist.
 She also taught at the Reykajavik College of Music in Reykjavik, Iceland throughout the 1973–74 music season and was the Iceland Radio Orchestra's principal cellist between 1974 and 1975.
 From 1975 to 1977, Depkat was a member of the Stratford Ensemble part of the Canadian Chamber Ensemble and the Kitchener-Waterloo Symphony Orchestra as principal cellist.

 Depkat gave the Canadian premieres of Alberto Ginastera's Serenata in Vancouver in 1975 and Krzysztof Penderecki's Capriccio for solo cello at the 1976 Guelph Spring Festival.
 In 1975 Depkat recorded the Schubert Arpeggione Sonata and the Brahms Cello Sonata No. 2 with Raffi Armenian as pianist.

-In the 1977-78 concert season, Depkat appeared as soloist with the Vancouver Symphony Orchestra, and had engagements with the Toronto Symphony Orchestra, the Montreal Symphony Orchestra, the National Arts Centre Orchestra and the Vancouver Chamber Orchestra and undertook a concert tour of California.
+In the 1977–78 concert season, Depkat appeared as soloist with the Vancouver Symphony Orchestra, and had engagements with the Toronto Symphony Orchestra, the Montreal Symphony Orchestra, the National Arts Centre Orchestra and the Vancouver Chamber Orchestra and undertook a concert tour of California.
 In 1978 Depkat recorded the Sonata for Solo Cello of Zoltan Kodály.
 Depkat participated in public recording sessions for CBCF-FM in 1980.

 Between 1975 and 1977, again from 1980 to 1982 and for a third period between 1985 and 1987, she taught at Wilfrid Laurier University.
 Depkat also taught at McGill University and the University of Ottawa from 1976 to 1982.
+In addition, she frequently taught private students at University of Western Ontario.

 She was again principal cellist of the Kitchener-Waterloo Orchestra between August 1982 and 1984, and went on to become assistant principal at Hamilton Philharmonic Orchestra.
 Depkat was principal cello of the Calgary Philharmonic Orchestra from 1988 to 1989.
 She also occupied the same role in Toronto for the Phantom of the Opera orchestra and again for part of the 1990–91 season for the Canadian Opera Company.
 Depkat was a teacher at a summer children's camp in Dwight, Ontario from 1981 to 1989.
 She worked for the Courtenay Youth Music Centre between 1985 and 1988 and the Nova Scotia String Music Camp in Dartmouth, Nova Scotia in 1988 and took part in that year's solo recitals at the International Workshop for Strings.